 Prior to her hospitalization in the mid-70s Mary coped with a long period of immobility in the family home (sat for years In a wheelchair).

 Silence prevails in her living quarters.
 Mary’s gaze does not waver (looking straight ahead) as it passes through her window into the visible world outside.

 Mary follows the changes of the seasons (winter sycamore trees unleafing and leafing at the far end of the lane, shows little daytime interest in canned entertainment (straight out past the TV in the corner), is confined to observing her unvarying Ulster habitat and its climate working off each other – the same wind-dominated landscape (stunted, agitated hawthorn bush) … resilient livestock (same small calves with their backs to wind and raIn) … the same view across grazing land (same acre of ragwort) to the horizon beyond (same mountain).

 Heaney zooms in on the person she was: the human embodiment of the steadfast solidity and firm in-placeness of her window: her vivacity as bright as the shine on her furniture (brow … clear as the chrome bits of the chair); her long-suffering nature (never lamented once); a tower of strength (never carried a spare ounce of emotional weight).

-Heaney, pre-University, sees beyond a gap that extends into the distance deeper into the country than you expected, first a familiar field behind the hedge then increasingly different the further ahead he looks (more distinctly strange as you kept standing.
-He feels the pull (focused and drawn in) – one day soon he will pass through but the moment to turn his back on his early life has not yet arrived (barred the way).
+Heaney, pre-University, sees beyond a gap that extends into the distance (deeper into the country than you expected), first a familiar field behind the hedge then increasingly different the further ahead he looks (more distinctly strange as you kept standing).
+He feels the pull (focused and drawn in) – one day soon he will pass through into that further world but the moment to turn his back on his early life has not yet arrived (barred the way).

 - field of vision: all you can see with eyes fixed in one position;